RajkumarAnugu/AlgorithmsDataStructures/terminology.md

 --
 prime numbers, the positive integers that have only 1 and themselves as positive divisors

+4.1     Divisibility and Modular Arithmetic
+--
-> If a and b are integers with a != 0, we say that **a divides b** if there is an integer c such that b = ac, or equivalently, if b/a is an integer.
+ If a and b are integers with a != 0, we say that **a divides b** if there is an integer c such that b = ac, or equivalently, if b/a is an integer.
-> - When a divides b we say that a is a factoror divisor of b, and that b is a multiple of a.
+- When a divides b we say that a is a factoror divisor of b, and that b is a multiple of a.
-> - The notation a|b denotes that a divides b.
+- The notation a|b denotes that a divides b.

 Theorem 1:
 > Let a, b, and c be integers, where a != 0.
 Then